Meet the therapists with Hostetter Counseling...

 My areas of specialty and interest include: anxiety disorders, trauma and Post-traumatic Stress Disorder, co-dependency and relationship conflict.
 I am ecclectic in my therapeutic style and draw from Cognitive Behavioral Therapy, Dialetical Behavior Therapy, and Schema Therapy among other modalities.
 I enjoy engaging people in questions surrounding spirituality, and identity and strive to approach each counseling relationship holistically.
 I am also certified in PREPARE/ENRICH for individuals interested in pre-marital counseling.

-TJ Walsh, MA is a Counselor/Psychotherapist, Painter, Art and Higher Education Administrator.
-Prior to receiving his M.A. in Clinical Counseling Psychology from Eastern University in Saint Davids, PA, TJ received his BFA in Graphic Design from the University of the Arts in Philadelphia.
+A Counselor/Psychotherapist, Artist and Educator.
+Prior to receiving his MA in Clinical Counseling Psychology from Eastern University in Saint Davids, PA, TJ received his BFA in Graphic Design from the University of the Arts in Philadelphia.

 Originally trained psychodynamically, TJ has since obtained or is working toward certification in Emotionally Focused Therapy, as well as Dialectical Behavior Therapy (DBT).
 No matter the therapeutic theory that may be running through his mind, the primary focus is to build a strong, therapeutic alliance and to instill hope in the person(s) who sits across from him so that they may live a life worth living.

 TJ writes and speaks about topics of art, culture, faith & mental health.
 His work has been exhibited and published internationally.
-He is on faculty at Eastern University in the graduate school's Counseling Psychology program teaching Personality and Psychosocial Assessment, as well as Internship Seminar for students in the final stages of their degree process.
+He is on faculty at Eastern University in the graduate school's Counseling Psychology department teaching Personality and Psychosocial Assessment and Psychopathology, as well as Internship Seminar for students in the final stages of their degree process.
 He also provides supervision in the area of Couples Therapy for doctoral students in the PhD in Marriage and Family Therapy program at Eastern.

 Are you going through a difficult time?
 Counseling is provided in a warm atmosphere that promotes healing and growth.
 Together we can work through issues and explore solutions to meet your unique goals.